Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-In Figure \ref{plots_experiments_outlier1} the data set consists of 100 points from a 2-dimensional Gaussian $N_2(0,I_{2})$ and three outliers added by hand.
+In Figure \ref{plots_experiments_outlier1} the data set consists of 100 points that were drawn from a 2-dimensional Gaussian $N_2(0,I_{2})$ and three outliers added by hand.
 The dissimilarity function $d$ equals the Euclidean metric.
 We can see that for both methods the values corresponding to the outliers appear at the right place when given all correct statements as input (top row).
 However, when given only 25 percent of all statements and $errorprob=0.3$, for Algorithm \ref{outlier_alg} the estimated lens depth value of the pink outlier ranks only sixth smallest, and thus this outlier might not be identified (bottom left).
-Furthermore, even in the first case it might not be possible to correctly infer the number of outliers based on the plot corresponding to Algorithm \ref{outlier_alg} due to the lack of a clear gap, whereas in both cases this can easily be done for the method by \citeauthor{crowdmedian}.
-Similar observations are made for other choices of the number of provided statements and $errorprob$ too (plots omitted). \\
+Furthermore, even in the previous situation it might not be possible to correctly infer the number of outliers based on the plot corresponding to Algorithm \ref{outlier_alg} due to the lack of a clear gap, whereas in both situations this can easily be done for the method by \citeauthor{crowdmedian}.
+We made similar observations for smaller numbers of provided input statements and other values of $errorprob$ too (plots omitted). \\